Call us: 01444 237070

 Can I bring a tripod on a plane?

-We always recommend that you check with your specific airline prior to travel, however most airlines do not restrict travel with a tripod.
-As long as it fits into your carry-on luggage and meets weight restrictions you can bring a one on a plane.
+We always recommend checking with your airline before travelling, however most airlines do not restrict passengers from bringing a tripod.
+As long as it fits within your carry-on luggage and meets weight restrictions, you can usually take a travel tripod or compact camera tripod on a plane.

 What to look for in a travel tripod

-When choosing the best travel tripod we look for slightly different features as to picking the best general tripod for photography.
-The top five criteria include:
+When choosing the best travel tripod we look for slightly different features compared with selecting a general tripod for photography.
+Top criteria include:

-1. Being lightweight is the number 1 feature for most photographers
+1. Being lightweight is the number one feature for most photographers, which is why a lightweight camera tripod is usually preferred for travel.

-2. Compact when folded down – reverse folding tripods score an extra point here
+2. Compact when folded down.
+Reverse folding tripods score an extra point here as a compact tripod is easier to pack in luggage or attach to a backpack.

 The Manfrotto BeFree GT tripod with Paul Zizka